Healthdirect Free Australian health advice you can count on.

 • eating or drinking contaminated food or water

-• touching dirty surfaces and then touching your eyes, nose, or mouth
+• touching contaminated surfaces and then touching your eyes, nose or mouth

-Bacteria can also be transmitted by contact with blood and other bodily fluids.
+Bacteria can also be transmitted by contact with infected blood or other bodily fluids.

 Bacterial infections and weather events

 Touching items affected by flooding can also increase your risk of bacterial infection.
-You should avoid contact with flood water and practice good hand hygiene.
+If you are in an area affected by flooding, avoid contact with flood water or any contaminated water and practice good hand hygiene.
 Wash your hands with soap and clean water.
-If clean water isn’t available, use hand sanitiser.
+If soap and clean water isn't available, use hand sanitiser.

 When should I see my doctor?

-Signs that you have a bacterial infection depend on the type of bacteria and the part of your body that is infected.
-You should see your doctor if you have:
+You should see your doctor if you have signs of a bacterial infection.
+Signs may depend on the type of bacteria and the part of your body that is infected.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.